 Define the navmesh in your scene

 Your player should be set up as a camera rig, with the head being your camera, and look something like this:

 Finally, you need to add a bit of script for nav-pointer.
 This is already done in dlux.js, and can be added to an existing file, or inline:

 The dlux side chain is comprised of several nodes running the same token software that determine their state from only signed transactions on the hive blockchain.
 Together these nodes communicate through hive and perform complex tasks.
 Forming a distributed trusted third party for open ended transactions, multiparty contracts, oracle information, and multi step processes.
 These node will arrive at consensus and maintain current state for each node.

 LevelDB has custom handlers to ensure order of transactions.

 Every 100 blocks, a state file is posted to IPFS

-Each node then queries the API of each node to see what file was posted and broadcasts agreements so a deterministic state can be calculated using the blockchain as a gossip protocol.
+Each node then posts the hash to Hive so a deterministic state can be calculated using the blockchain as a gossip protocol.

 off-chain services now have deterministic consensus that can be rewarded via PoB.